TP-Link Archer AX6000 Unbiased Full Review 2022

 Yes, I’ve reviewed the next generation WiFI 6 router – TP-Link Archer AX6000.
 Is this the best WiFi 6 router?
 Let’s see whether we need to upgrade our existing router to this future-ready wireless router.
-It is one of my favorite long-range routers of 2021.
+It is one of my favorite long-range routers.

 - 64-bit 1.8 GHz Quad-Core processor